k0sproject/k0s/docs/system-monitoring.md

 sudo k0s install controller --enable-metrics-scraper
 ```

-Once you enable it new set of objects will show up on your cluster:
+Once enabled, a new set of objects will appear in the cluster:

 ```shell
 ❯ ~ kubectl get all -n k0s-system